Information for students

 Please note that:

-- Priority will be given to students from the UvA Biomedical Sciences program.
-We aim for a mix of BSc and MSc students.
-Space permitting, we also accept students from other universities and HBO (both within the Netherlands and abroad).
+- Space permitting, we also accept students from other universities and HBO (both within the Netherlands and abroad), but in reality these are exceptions.

-Our research is dynamic: Unexpected results and new ideas pop up all the time and we always try to involve students in active, ongoing research.
-Additional information and project descriptions are therefore available upon request.
-Interested students should not hesitate to contact or to discuss possibilities.
+- Our research is dynamic: Unexpected results and new ideas pop up all the time and we always try to involve students in active, ongoing research.

-You should also be able to find us at the annual research internship market in September!
+Additional information and project descriptions will be shared from September onwards for the upcoming semester (you should also be able to find us at the annual research internship market in September).

 Literature theses